novikov-school/NSpectator/README.md

 ## Contributing

-The Nspectator test suite is written in NUnit.
+The NSpectator test suite is written in NUnit.
 The test project is NSpectatorDescriber.
-Not to be confused with SampleSpecs which hosts numerous tests written in NSpec, some of which are intended to fail.
+Not to be confused with SampleSpecs which hosts numerous tests written with Specs, some of which are intended to fail.

-To run the NSpec test suite, you can use ncrunch or [Specwatchr](http://nspec.org/continuoustesting) which has support for `NUnit 2.5.9`.
-For Specwatchr, the `dotnet.watchr.rb` file contains a hard reference to the `2.5.9` binary which may need to be updated to your installed version.
-To do so, locate the following line:

-    NUnitRunner.nunit_path = 'C:\program files (x86)\nunit 2.5.9\bin\net-2.0\nunit-console-x86.exe'

-Otherwise you can get started by running the following commands:

-    bundle install              (installs all required gems)
-    rake                        (builds and runs unit tests)
-    rake build                  (builds solution)
-    rake spec                   (runs NSpecSpecs test suite with NUnit) rake samples [spec_name]    (runs spec_name in SampleSpecs with NSpecRunner)

-If you have Resharper 6.1 there is a team-shared settings file in the repository.
+If you have Resharper there is a team-shared settings file in the repository.
 Please use the settings to format any new code you write.

 Fork the project, make your changes, and then send a Pull Request.